-“Some of the mid-day slumps come from poor food choices,” says Dr. Apovian.
+“Some mid-day slumps come from poor food choices,” says Dr. Apovian.
 “Refined carbs, like white bread, pasta, and rice, or added sugars will all spike the blood sugar, followed by a crash.
-This feels like depletion of energy, fatigue, and cravings for more sugar.
+This feels like a depletion of energy, fatigue, and cravings for more sugar.
 Substitute these foods for whole foods like lean protein sources, whole grains, and lots of fresh produce.”
 Some additional options for healthy snacking:

-- “Try adding avocado to your breakfast or lunch,” says Rebecca Weible, founder of Yo Yoga!.
+- “Try adding avocado to your breakfast or lunch,” says Rebecca Weible, founder of Yo Yoga!
 “Not only does the healthy fat and protein in the avocado keep us feeling satiated longer, but this miracle fruit also helps to minimize blood sugar fluctuations which are a big culprit in why we feel tired mid-afternoon.”

-- “Nuts are a great food to help combat fatigue mid-day,” says Courtney Ferreira, a registered dietitian, and owner of a nutrition consulting business www.realfoodcourt.com.
-“Many people reach for sugary and carbohydrate-dense foods when they get the mid-day slump, however, these foods perpetuate the problem.
+- “Nuts are a great food to help combat fatigue mid-day,” says Courtney Ferreira, a registered dietitian and owner of a nutrition consulting business www.realfoodcourt.com.
+“Many people reach for sugary and carbohydrate-dense foods when they get the mid-day slump.
+However, these foods perpetuate the problem.
 People can combat this by combining a healthy fat, such as nuts, with their carbohydrate of choice, such as fruit.
 Just be sure to avoid nuts with sugary coatings!”

 5. Switch tasks.

 If you’re having a hard time concentrating, switch tasks.
 Interact with coworkers and arrange your schedule so that demanding work gets taken care of when your energy levels are the highest, such as in the morning.
-If possible, save the most stimulating work, or the work you most care about, for the afternoon.
+If possible, save the most stimulating job or the work you care about for the afternoon.
 You can also humanize your workday by touching base with colleagues in-person as opposed to via phone or email.
 This will allow you to stretch your legs while providing social time.

 6. Interact with people who boost your energy.

-Whether it’s visiting a colleague at their desk or making an “I was thinking of you” phone call to your spouse, children, siblings, etc., these social calls can lift your spirits and rejuvenate your energy for hours.
-It’s all about touching base with people you care about, enjoy, and love.
+Whether visiting a colleague at their desk or making an “I was thinking of you” phone call to your spouse, children, siblings, etc., these social calls can lift your spirits and rejuvenate your energy for hours.
+It’s about touching base with people you care about, enjoy, and love.

 7. Take a short power nap.

 Recognizing the importance of being well-rested is critical to your well-being.
-According to the National Sleep Foundation, while naps don’t necessarily make up for inadequate or poor quality nighttime sleep, a short nap of 20-30 minutes can help to improve mood.
-For short-term alertness, try taking a 20-30 minute nap, such as in your car or your office, if it provides privacy.
-If you have more time, a study at NASA on sleepy military pilots and astronauts found that a 40-minute nap improved performance by 34% and alertness 100%.
+According to the National Sleep Foundation, while naps don’t necessarily make up for inadequate or poor quality nighttime sleep, a short rest of 20-30 minutes can help to improve mood.
+For short-term alertness, try taking a 20-30 minute nap, such as in your car or office, if it provides privacy.
+If you have more time, a study at NASA on sleepy military pilots and astronauts found that a 40-minute nap improved performance by 34% and alertness by 100%.

 8. Take a break.

 Tired?
 Bored?
 Take a five to fifteen-minute break from work and use that time to recharge and relax.
-Whether you spend your break listening to music, calling a friend, or doing a crossword puzzle, you can gain a lot from taking a few minutes to do what you want to do.
+Whether you spend your vacation listening to music, calling a friend, or doing a crossword puzzle, you can gain a lot from taking a few minutes to do what you want.
 Some experts recommend semi-frequent walking breaks, too.
 “Studies have shown that prolonged sitting increases the chance of developing heart disease, diabetes, and other health issues.
 Quick stretch breaks or walks around the office every 30 minutes can lower that risk,” says Jon Lugbill, Executive Director of Sports Backers, a non-profit active living organization.

 9. Try aromatherapy.